 Why is it that people feel that they can say things about others online that they would not necessarily say to someone’s face.
 Often, as lawyers, we have to deal with the difficult issue of balancing free speech and online harassment.
-Sometimes it is very clear who is right and who is wrong and which right, to free speech or to not feel harassed should be given a priority.
+Sometimes it is very clear who is right or wrong, and which right to free speech or to not feel harassed should be given a priority.

 The questions of which right should be given a priority between free speech and online harassment prevention goes back to the early days of the internet.
 Where there was a perception that the internet was outside the scope of regulations and policing.

 It was a free space where people could do whatever they wanted; free speech was king, there was not a government and in fact, the government tried to keep out of it as much as they could.